Blad4542/nodejs-test/README.md

 3. Set up environment variables:

-- Copy `.env.example` to `.env` and adjust the variables according to your environment.

-4. Start the database and the application with Docker:
+4. Start the database and the application with Docker: docker-compose up --build

 ## Usage